icyandrew360/Image-classifier/README.md

 # Image-classifier

 WIP.
-To execute first run "make packages".
+To execute first run "make packages" in command line.
 After dependencies are installed, run the notebook.